 ACCESS TO CARE: ICARE

 ABOUT ICARE

 As a core program of CRPH, iCARE continues to expand critical healthcare services to rural communities.
 Funded iCARE programs support physicians, providers and other clinicians offering primary and specialty care through onsite or virtual services to rural communities.
 In addition, iCARE also supports technical skills training and patient engagement activities.

-Maternal-Child Health

-Increasing pre-and post-natal care and education centered on healthy pregnancies is vital in ending preventable deaths and creating healthy women, children, and adolescents.
+Maternal-Child Health Increasing pre-and post-natal care and education centered on healthy pregnancies is vital in ending preventable deaths and creating healthy women, children, and adolescents.
 One determining factor of healthy pregnancies is receiving prenatal care.

-Recognizing that access to prenatal care for rural, low-income communities is essential to improving outcomes for mothers and babies and promoting new models for delivering prenatal care and obstetrical services, this year, we expanded iCARE to support the following:

-- McLeod Family Medicine Residency establishing a prenatal clinic in their Cheraw location after seeing a high-need due to the closing of the labor and delivery unit.
-The clinic will also staff a bilingual social worker to provide translation services during exams and help patients navigate referrals to specialists and community resources - Self Regional Healthcare establishing a prenatal clinic at Edgefield Medical Clinic to include physician-led prenatal care, ultrasound, non-stress testing, high-risk pregnancy consultation, and post-partum contraception to low-income residents and surrounding communities post-partum care to uninsured as underinsured residents.
+Recognizing that access to prenatal care for rural, low-income communities is essential to improving outcomes for mothers and babies and promoting new models for delivering prenatal care and obstetrical services, this year, we expanded iCARE to support the following: - McLeod Family Medicine Residency establishing a prenatal clinic in their Cheraw location after seeing a high-need due to the closing of the labor and delivery unit.
+The clinic will also staff a bilingual social worker to provide translation services during exams and help patients navigate referrals to specialists and community resources - Self Regional Healthcare establishing a prenatal clinic at Edgefield Medical Clinic to include physician-led prenatal care, ultrasound, non-stress testing, high-risk pregnancy consultation, and post-partum contraception to low-income residents and surrounding communities - Emmanuel Family Clinic expanding its maternal and child services to include prenatal care, delivery of the newborn, and post-partum care to uninsured and underinsured residents.
 This small rural health clinic in Saluda will also provide educational classes on nutrition and exercise for childbearing-age adult females and prevention of substance abuse approximately every 6-8 weeks.
+By making care available and and accessible, the impact will be healthier moms and babies, which leads to healthier communities.
+CONNECTING COMMUNITIES Connecting Communities supports programs and initiatives that connect people to health-related and healthcare services in the communities where they live.
+In September 2022, a new call for proposals was released to engage community partners to build more equitable and resilient community health systems that better serve rural and underserved groups. - Communities Connecting to Care Cooperative Agreement - McLeod Health AccessHealth - Rural training tracks for Community Health Workers and Social Workers - Partner with community-based organizations and non-profits, such as the South Carolina Alliance of YMCAs and Healthy Learners - Libraries and Health a growing model of linking communities and providers